An Act to amend the Canadian Human Rights Act and the Criminal Code

-An Act to amend the Canadian Human Rights Act and the Criminal Code (Loi modifiant la Loi canadienne sur les droits de la personne et le Code criminel) is a law passed by the Parliament of Canada.
+An Act to amend the Canadian Human Rights Act and the Criminal Code (Loi modifiant la Loi canadienne sur les droits de la personne et le Code criminel) is a law passed in 2017 by the Parliament of Canada.
+It was introduced as Bill C-16 of the first session of the 42nd Parliament.
 The law adds gender expression and gender identity as protected grounds to the Canadian Human Rights Act, and also to the Criminal Code provisions dealing with hate propaganda, incitement to genocide, and aggravating factors in sentencing.

 Introduction and legislative history

-The bill was introduced on 17 May 2016 by Justin Trudeau's Liberal government as Bill C-16 of the 42nd Parliament, 1st Session.
+The bill was introduced on 17 May 2016 by Justin Trudeau's Liberal government as Bill C-16 of the first session of the 42nd Parliament.
 It passed in the House of Commons by 248–40 votes and in the Senate by 67–11 votes with three abstentions.
-The bill became law upon receiving Royal Assent on 19 June 2017, coming into force immediately.
+The bill became law upon receiving royal assent on 19 June 2017, coming into force immediately.

 Summary

 The Library of Parliament summarized the bill as follows:

 The bill is intended to protect individuals from discrimination within the sphere of federal jurisdiction and from being the targets of hate propaganda, as a consequence of their gender identity or their gender expression.
 The bill adds "gender identity or expression" to the list of prohibited grounds of discrimination in the Canadian Human Rights Act and the list of characteristics of identifiable groups protected from hate propaganda in the Criminal Code.
 It also adds that evidence that an offence was motivated by bias, prejudice or hate based on a person's gender identity or expression constitutes an aggravating circumstance for a court to consider when imposing a criminal sentence.